 Continuing south, we stopped at the Roadside Rest near Patagonia.
 With help from another friendly couple, we found a pair of Thick-billed Kingbirds.
 This stop also yielded a Bell’s Vireo, Bushtit, and a lifer for us: a stunning Varied Bunting.
 Further south, near Rio Rico, we checked out some ponds and saw dozens of Black-bellied Whistling Ducks and Mexican Mallards.

-Our final stop was along Lower Mount Hopkins Road, where we successfully found our target Rufous-winged Sparrows at a location Jeff Babson had shown us on a previous trip.
+Our final stop was along Lower Mount Hopkins Road, where we successfully found our target Rufous-winged Sparrows.
+Jeff Babson showed us this location on a previous trip.

-It was an incredible three days in Southeastern Arizona.
-We are now almost at our goal of 500 birds for the year, and we’re heading back to Florida on another red-eye flight, exhausted but fulfilled.
+It was an incredible three days in Southeastern Arizona, and we are now getting closer to our goal of 500 birds for the year.
+Now, we’re heading back to Florida on another red-eye flight, exhausted but happy.
 Almost to 400… must keep going!

 Next up: Chasing Florida Rarities